-Historical records show that the species was hunted and poisoned by the local people who settled the island (Íñigo-Elías 2000).
-It is evident that there was major commercial interest in stuffed specimens of the species on the part of private and scientific collectors, which contributed to its disappearance.
+Historical records show that the species was hunted and poisoned by the local people (Íñigo-Elías 2000).
+It is evident that there was commercial interest in stuffed specimens of the species on the part of private and scientific collectors, which contributed to its disappearance.